 AR pistol braces are pretty common these days, and many manufacturers make them for AR pistols and other large pistols that are too big to shoot comfortably with one hand.
 However, where did they come from, and how were they developed?
 How do they work?
-These are some questions we will answer below.
+These are some questions we will answer here.

 Pistol Braces 101

-The Final Brace Rule has been officially pulbished in the Federal Register and is in effect.
+The Final Brace Rule has been officially published in the Federal Register and is in effect.
 Although Pistol Stabilizing Braces are not regulated, attaching them to a firearm could potentially make them subject to the NFA.

 Typically, firing an AR pistol with one hand can be difficult.
-The weight is really off balance, and the gun tends to fall forwards.
+The weight is really off balance, and the gun tends to fall forward.
 A brace attaches to the buffer tube of an AR pistol and secures the back of the pistol to your arm, allowing for more accurate and easier shooting.

 Pistol Braces